-Disclaimer: Adesto Technologies Corporation ("Adesto") makes no warranties of any kind, other than those expressly set forth in Adesto's Terms and Conditions of Sale at http://www.adestotech.com/terms-conditions.
-Adesto assumes no responsibility or obligations for any errors which may appear in this document, reserves the right to change devices or specifications herein at any time without notice, and does not make any commitment to update the information contained herein.
-No licenses to patents or other intellectual property of Adesto are granted by Adesto herewith or in connection with the sale of Adesto products, expressly or by implication.
-Adesto's products are not authorized for use in medical applications (including, but not limited to, life support systems and other medical equipment), weapons, military use, avionics, satellites, nuclear applications, or other high risk applications (e.g., applications that, if they fail, can be reasonably expected to result in personal injury or death) or automotive applications, without the express prior written consent of Adesto.
+Disclaimer: Adesto Technologies Corporation makes no warranty for the use of its products, other than those expressly contained in the Company's standard warranty which is detailed in Adesto's Terms and Conditions located on the Company's web site.
+The Company assumes no responsibility for any errors which may appear in this document, reserves the right to change devices or specifications detailed herein at any time without notice, and does not make any commitment to update the information contained herein.
+No licenses to patents or other intellectual property of Adesto are granted by the Company in connection with the sale of Adesto products, expressly or by implication.
+Adesto's products are not authorized for use as critical components in life support devices or systems.